 After passing Kyoto, there is only one more stop before Kobe, Shin-Osaka, which services the metroplis of Osaka.
 This time, we had a great view of the Osaka skyline out our window.

 From there, it’s just another 14 minutes to Shin-Kobe, where we arrived exactly on time at 12:23.
 Shin-Kobe station is located at the start of the hills a little north of the city itself.
-It’s a short, cheap subway ride to the city center, but you can also walk it if you’d prefer some fresh air.
+It’s a short, cheap subway ride to the city center.
+You can also walk it if you’d prefer some fresh air.
 It’s about 2 miles, and a roughly 30-40 minute walk, to downtown, and about a mile and a quarter, or about 20 minutes, to the main shopping area in Sannomiya.
 Our intention when getting off was to head straight to the restaurant I’d picked out for my steak, since it was already lunchtime.
 Things didn’t work out quite as planned, though.
 Come back for next week’s installment to hear that story.

 The Shinkansen is a fast, easy, and comfortable way to get around Japan.
 It’s pretty darned cool to travel more than 320 miles in under 3 hours over land, and I can’t think of a better way to enjoy Japan’s beautiful scenery.
 It does, however, tend to be the most expensive mode of travel, as the high-speed trains tend to be more popular than air travel.
 Though tickets were still a relatively decent $125 apiece, that was quite a bit pricier than our return tickets on Skymark, which ran $72 each.
 Nevertheless, I recommend experiencing the Shinkansen if you have the time – especially if you’re traveling with kids who are train geeks.